THE LEGEND OF HOBBOMOCK: THE

 The book can also be used as a read aloud with primary students.

-Middle and high school teachers are also using picture books with
+Additionally, middle and high school teachers are using picture books with

 their students to enhance historical themes and other events,